Chapter 3 of 9

 Freelancer: "I started requiring 50% upfront.
 Lost a couple clients but the ones who stayed actually paid on time."

 What went right: Asked about real past behavior, discovered the actual pain (late payments, not "project management"), learned what they've already tried.
+The founder now knows that payment collection is a burning problem -- and that freelancers have already tried behavioral solutions.
+This insight completely reframes the product opportunity.

 More Examples: Leading vs. Open-Ended Questions